-Schools are facing a major challenge in the 2020-2021 school year as many may be required to reopen during the COVID-19 pandemic caused by the new coronavirus (SARS-CoV-2).
+Schools face major challenges during the COVID-19 pandemic caused by the coronavirus that causes COVID-19 (SARS-CoV-2).

-As schools develop new strategies for learning, school meals and physical activity while preventing the spread of the new coronavirus, some policies can impact children and staff with asthma.
-Required and/or suggested face masks or coverings, physical distancing, schedule changes and new cleaning practices will reshape learning environments.
+As schools develop and follow strategies for learning, school meals, and physical activity while preventing the spread of the coronavirus, some policies can impact children and staff with asthma.
+Required and/or suggested face masks, physical distancing, schedule changes, and cleaning practices are reshaping learning environments.
 It’s important to understand how this may affect students and staff with specific health needs like asthma.

-AAFA’s COVID-19 and Asthma Toolkit for Schools is designed as a supplement to (not replacement for) current Centers for Disease Control and Prevention (CDC), state and school district guidelines.
+AAFA’s COVID-19 and Asthma Toolkit for Schools is designed as a supplement to (not as a replacement for) current Centers for Disease Control and Prevention (CDC), state, and school district guidelines.
 It includes:

 You will be alerted if any changes are applied to the toolkit or future editions are released.